ngayliard1/movie-review-app/README.md

 Here is how to use it.

-1. Download Docker Desktop for your OS
+1. Download Docker Desktop for your OS (Make sure to increase memory settings in Docker settings to 4+ GB)

 2. Run this code from terminal